 The Beacon is a 44-unit studio apartment building located in Downtown San Diego City.
-The project is on a highly constrained site, with a site area of approx. 8,278 square feet and only 60 feet of street frontage on one side.
+The project is on a highly constrained site, with a site area of approx. 8,278 SF and only 60 feet of street frontage on one side.
 The building will provide permanent supportive housing for homeless individuals.
 There will be one manager’s unit onsite.
 All units will be maintained as affordable for individuals at or below 40% AMI.

-|Type||Affordable Supportive Housing
+|Type||Permanent Supportive Housing

 |Location||San Diego, CA|